fbpx

 Dinner at Celtic Whiskey Bar

-The dinner and drinks here were fabulous!
-They have a long list of Old Fashioned cocktails, but I had a tasty lychee and vodka cocktail instead.
+The food and drinks here were fabulous!
+They have a long list of Old Fashioned cocktails, but I had a delicious lychee and vodka cocktail instead.
+My baked fish over roasted potatoes with citrus butter was perfection.

 Stop in Adare